 Adenium coetaneum, Adenium honghel, Nerium obesum, Adenium arabicum, Adenium arboreum, Adenium micranthum, Adenium socotranum, Adenium somalense, Adenium speciosum, Adenium tricholepis, Cameraria obesa

-Adenium obesum is an evergreen or drought-deciduous succulent shrub.
-It can grow up to 10 feet (3 m) height, with pachycaul stems and a stout, swollen basal caudex.
-The leaves are spirally arranged, clustered toward the tips of the shoots, simple entire, leathery in texture, up to 6 inches (15 cm) long and up to 3 inches (8 cm) broad.
-Tubular flowers tend to red and pink, often with a whitish blush outward of the throat, up to 2 inches (5 cm) long, with the outer portion up to 2.4 inches (6 cm) in diameter with five petals.
-Long fingerlike double fruits, grey to pale grey-brown, sometimes fringed with pink.
+Adenium obesum is an evergreen or drought-deciduous succulent shrub or small tree that grows up to 10 feet (3 m) tall.
+With age, the stem base becomes 3.3 feet (1 m) or more in diameter and sometimes spreads over the rocks in its natural habitat.
+Leaves are spirally arranged and clustered toward the tip of the shoots.
+They are leathery in texture, up to 6 inches (15 cm) long, and up to 3 inches (7.5 cm) wide.
+Flowers are tubular, with five red and pink petals, often with a whitish blush outward of the throat.
+They are up to 2 inches (5 cm) long and 2.4 inches (6 cm) in diameter.
+The long finger-like double fruits are grey to pale grey-brown and sometimes fringed with pink.

 How to Grow and Care

 These are not difficult plants to grow well, provided they get enough sunlight and warmth.
 However, like all succulents, they cannot tolerate sitting in water, and if you err, do it on the side of too little water.
 Use a specialized soil mix designed for cacti and succulents.